tom-kaufman/laser-mazer/README.md

 # laser-mazer

-A Solver + GUI for the puzzle board game [Laser Maze](https://www.thinkfun.com/wp-content/uploads/2013/09/Laser-1014-Instructions.pdf), implemented in Rust.
+A Solver + GUI for the pguzzle board game [Laser Maze](https://www.thinkfun.com/wp-content/uploads/2013/09/Laser-1014-Instructions.pdf), implemented in Rust.

 ## Running
 - Use [`rustup`](https://rustup.rs/) to install Rust on your machine